ibm-cloud-docs/transit-gateway/editing-gateway.md

    ![Add cross account connection](images/addCrossAcctConnection.png "Adding cross account connection")

-   The network connection now shows the **Pending** approval status in the gateway account.
+   The network connection now shows the **Pending** approval status in the gateway owner's account.

    The network (VPC) owner's account then receives a notification of the request.
 If the network (VPC) owner rejects the cross-account connection, no connectivity is established and the connection shows a status of **Rejected**.
 You can delete this connection at that point, if you wish.
 If the cross-account connection is not explicitly approved, it expires after 72 hours.